In Uncrewed Test, Boeing's Starliner Capsule Fails To Reach Space Station

 Touchdown! @BoeingSpace completed its Pad Abort Test designed to verify that the #Starliner spacecraft's systems will protect @Commercial_Crew astronauts in the unlikely event of an emergency prior to liftoff.
 Learn more about today's test: https://t.co/JjjgtGxaZL pic.twitter.com/hyLu96G5e0— NASA (@NASA) November 4, 2019

-"I think the thing I'm most proud of, with Boeing and both of our commercial crew providers is as they found issues, they didn't shortcut," said NASA Commercial Crew manager Kathy Lueders.
+"I think the thing I'm most proud of, with Boeing and both of our commercial crew providers, is as they found issues, they didn't shortcut," said NASA Commercial Crew manager Kathy Lueders.
 "We all understood that our mission for us to fly crew, we have to fly crew safely."

 But the pressure is on.
-NASA is nearly out of rides to the station on Russia's Soyuz spacecraft and the last seat is booked for April 2020.
-Anticipating further delays, the agency said it is conducting "fact finding" discussions to purchase two additional seats from Roscosmos, Russia's state-run space-launch provider.
+NASA is nearly out of rides to the station on Russia's Soyuz spacecraft, and the last seat is booked for April 2020.
+Anticipating further delays, the agency said it is conducting "fact finding" discussions to purchase two additional seats from Roscosmos, Russia's state-run space launch provider.

-"When you have a new program coming on board like the Commercial Crew Program, it makes sense to make sure we are looking at everything, working out the steps and not putting anybody in a position where they feel rushed," said NASA's deputy ISS manager Joel Montoblano.
+"When you have a new program coming on board like the Commercial Crew Program, it makes sense to make sure we are looking at everything, working out the steps and not putting anybody in a position where they feel rushed," said NASA's deputy ISS manager Joel Montalbano.

 Despite the delays, both Commercial Crew companies are nearing the finish line and targeting the first launch of humans on Commercial Crew vehicles early next year.

 The same congressional funding that delayed Commercial Crew could affect another NASA priority — returning humans to the moon by 2024.
-An appropriations bill working its way through Congress doesn't fully fund the program which could delay that mission into the late 2020s.
+An appropriations bill working its way through Congress doesn't fully fund the program, which could delay that mission into the late 2020s.

-Note: A previous version of this story misspelled Joel Montalbano's last name as Montoblano.